faisal1729/postmortem-cooling-surrogate/README.md

 ## Acknowledgements

 This work was carried out within the Computational Anatomy and Physiology group at the Zuse Institute Berlin (ZIB), under the supervision of Dr. Martin Weiser.
-I am grateful for his time, guidance, and access to the Kaskade FE pipeline, and to Berlin Charité for the forensic data shared under the corresponding data-protection agreement.
+I am grateful for his time, guidance, and access to the Kaskade FE pipeline, and to UniversitätKlinikum Jena for the forensic data shared under the corresponding data-protection agreement.